Think first. The tool comes after.

 Apply for the camp →Five days of making things with real AI tools.
 Kids come in with an idea on paper, then use AI to build it, push it, break it, fix it.
 The point isn't to use AI.
 It's to lead it.

 They don't just learn to use AI, they gain agency over it.
 They lead, the tool follows.
 They build real AI literacy: question what it gives them, learn from what they make, make it their own.
+They learn it the way you learn a language, by living it, until it flows.
 Not users of AI.
 Leaders of it.
 And they have fun doing it.

 We don't want kids addicted to AI.
 We want them curious about what they're building, and in charge of it.

-July 20–24, ages 9–14, Venice.
+July 20–24, ages 9–14, Santa Monica.
 Small group, so spots are limited.
 Tell me a bit about your kid and I'll follow up personally to confirm your spot.

 Same name, same method, weekly instead of a week.
 Kids build one project across the month, with AI tools and Sara in the room.
 Small group, 4–6 kids.
 Drop your email and I'll let you know when September enrollment opens.